 In our culture, sexual violence has become pervasive.
 In our recent Presidential election, we recently reached a new low where both sides of the political aisle had sexual assault charges, further normalizing sexual violence toward women.
 Because we seem to hear about sex scandals and acts of sexual violence every day, we’ve become numb to how books and movies contribute to the confusion of what even constitutes sexual violence.
 Something like Fifty Shades becomes just another drop in the bucket of accepting these acts as routine, every-day events that don’t merit a closer look.

 Even though women have become more powerful in some ways, many of these problems for women just keeping getting worse.
 For decades, we’ve minimized the damage being done to our society by our obsession with sex and the pressure on women to be sexy and sexual.
-Nearly 60% of women are unhappy with their appearance.
+Now 90% of women are unhappy with their appearance.
 Women are told that being sexy and sexual are the keys to our happiness, with no concern for what actually works best for them in their love lives.
 Now, the popularity of Fifty Shades adds another pressure to believe there’s something wrong with us if violence isn’t a turn on.

 There’s nothing wrong with kinky or adventurous sex.
 Fifty Shades may give some women permission to express their sexual fantasies.
 Those couples with open and honest communication who want to introduce various sex acts to their relationship aren’t the problem.
 The problem comes from us as a society denying the damage caused by sexual violence, especially when it’s deemed “normal” and even “romantic” as it is in Fifty Shades.